 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Director of Development Finance and Senior Policy Fellow
+Chief Operating Officer of CGD Europe, Director of Development Finance, and Senior Policy Fellow

 Decide on how much capital the system of multilateral development banks (MDBs) and regional development banks (RDBs) needs.
 Achieving the Sustainable Development Goals (SDGs) will require trillions of dollars annually of support to developing countries.
 The hoped-for scaling up of private sector resources has not (yet) materialized.
 At the same time, increasing numbers of developing countries are getting into debt difficulties.
 Rather than doling out lending power institution-by-institution and summing up the results, the G20 should build an international consensus on what the size of the MDB/RDB system should be, then talk about how those funds are distributed and what risk tolerance should be within and across the MDB/RDB system.
 Given that several capital increase proposals are pending, this work needs to be complete during the next 12 months.

 Consolidate the thematic funds into the regular capital/funding of the MDBs/RDB.
 As new international mandates have arisen, the international community has tended to fund them through ad hoc pots of money administered by the World Bank or RDBs.
 While such a tasking by certain shareholders or interested parties may be appropriately responsive to short-term emergency challenges, over time it can dilute an institution’s core mandate, erode managerial oversight, and lead to confusion as to where responsibility lies, if anywhere.
 If the short-term imperatives are in fact long-term challenges, the mandate to act should be given to one of the MDBs along with the permanent funds to address it.